MikeCalabro/MLB-hitting-and-pitching/README.md

 # Important Files In This Repository:

-[app.R](https://github.com/MikeCalabro/pitching-to-Trout/blob/master/pitching_to_Trout/app.R)  -  Within the hitting_and_pitching folder...
+[app.R](https://github.com/MikeCalabro/pitching-to-Trout/blob/master/pitching_to_Trout/app.R)  -  Within the hitting_and_pitching_app folder...
 This is where all the code to my app lives!